CIeNET-International/cluster-toolkit/examples/science/af3-slurm/README.md

   ... #more settings, consult the file af3-slurm-deployment.yaml
 ```

+#### Deploy Ipynb notebook launcher
+If you intend to launch the AF3 solution with the REST API and IPython Notebook, please complete the additional configuration steps outlined in the [IPython Notebook launcher deployment documentation](./examples/simple_ipynb_launcher/Setup-pre-cluster-deployment.md).

-#### Deploy the cluster
+#### Deploy Slurm cluster
-If you want to configure and deploy your cluster in one go, simply type:
+If you want to configure and deploy your Slurm cluster in one go, simply type:

 ```bash
 #!/bin/bash